JetBrains/create-react-kotlin-app/README.md

 ## Limitations

 * Unit testing is currently not supported in this project.
 We're now working on the Jest Kotlin wrapper.
+Unit-testing React is tracked in [KT-49610](https://youtrack.jetbrains.com/issue/KT-49610).
 Stay tuned!

 ## Converting to a Custom Setup